Homes with wrap-around supports for adults who are integrating into the community and moving away from criminal behaviour

 Housing is often the single biggest barrier for people coming out of the institution.
-In one 2009 Canadian study, 80% of released individuals reported being homeless at some time in the previous six months or since being released from prison; 43% reported that, since being released from jail, they had found it difficult finding a place to stay at least one a week; and 34% said homelessness was a problem they faced every day.
+In one 2009 Canadian study, 80% of released individuals reported being homeless at some time in the previous six months or since being released from prison; 43% reported that, since being released from jail, they had found it difficult finding a place to stay at least once a week; and 34% said homelessness was a problem they faced every day.

 With a home, job prospects and skills for living in mainstream society, it is much less likely an individual will reoffend.
-This ultimately creates safer communities by giving men the tools to be responsible, contributing members.
+This ultimately creates safer communities by giving individuals the tools to be responsible, contributing members.

 Adult Housing Reintegration Program (AHRP)